DataDog/dd-trace-php/LIBDATADOG.md

 # Libdatadog
-Common components are integrated in dd-tracer-php by importing the source code from libdatadog repository.
+Common components are integrated in dd-trace-php by importing the source code from the libdatadog repository.
 As stated in the [contributing file](https://github.com/DataDog/dd-trace-php/CONTRIBUTING.md) the code is imported by using git submodules which downloads the sources into libdatadog folder located at the project’s root directory.
 ## Integration